CodeMettle/akka-solr/README.md

 ---------

 * **3.0.0**
-  * Upgrade SolrJ to version 6.1
+  * Upgrade SolrJ to version 7.2.1
+  * Add support for Scala 2.12
+  * Upgrade Akka to 2.5
 * **2.1.0**
   * Upgrade Akka to 2.4
 * **2.0.1**